Apsu/cura-i3-mk2/README.md

 ===
 This is a JSON printer definition file for the Original Prusa i3 Mk2, for use with the new Cura 2.3 beta configuration style.
-This definition needs to be placed in the `cura/resources/definitions/` directory in your Cura 2.3 installation folder.
+This definition needs to be placed in the `cura/resources/definitions/` directory in your Cura 2.3 installation.

 Mac OSX
 ---